leanny01/hackurculture/content/post/Disctrict6.md

 ### Data set available:

-The museum has digitised quite a number of images in it's archive, but not all of it - we digitise as needed.
+The museum has digitized quite a number of images in it's archive, but not all of it - we digitized as needed.
 Some material, like AV documentation of project work and oral history interviews, are born digital.
 We have a number of oral history transcripts at our disposal.

+Click [here](https://drive.google.com/drive/folders/1mj3FRwiEayLs1jN43IhrY30dfqiTve_4?usp=sharing) to access the archive.

 The above dataset is licensed under
  > [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)